Order new or replacement bins

 • is a garden bin

-If you feel the crew have broken the bin or they were at fault, you need to provide us with information and evidence about how this happened.
+If you feel the crew have broken the bin or they were at fault and they have not reported it to us, you need to provide us with information and evidence about how this happened.
 If you do not have evidence we'll require you to purchase a replacement bin.

 When a replacement bin is delivered we will remove the damaged bin.
 Please leave it at the front of your property so we can pick it up.